PotHix/pothix.github.com/content/places/florence.md

 You need a reservation and the place is usually full, but it's totally worth visiting.

+### Osteria Dell'oca

+The guide recommended this one and we loved it!
+I recommend to have a Pappa al Pomodoro, with bread and tomato or the Panzanella, which is also amazing.

 ### Get some gelattos

 This is not really a place, but a recommendation to have as many gelattos as you can.
 These ice creams re amazing.